 Why do some people develop migraine headaches?

-But my daughter is too young to have eaten something wrong or have done something wrong to get migraine.
+But my daughter is too young to have eaten something wrong or done something wrong to get migraine.

 I think migraine has a genetic component.
 If your father or mother has it, you may have it too.
-Food, lack of exercise, dehydration, stress, and prolonged screen time are only triggers.
+Food, lack of exercise, dehydration, stress, and prolonged screen time are the only triggers.

 Avoiding triggers is very important.
-Some exercises if performed regularly may help some people with migraine headaches.
+Some exercises, if performed regularly, may help some people with migraine headaches.

-The four best exercises for migraine prevention or what most people believe help their migraines are elaborated here:
+The four best exercises for migraine prevention, or what most people believe help their migraines, are elaborated here:

 Best Exercises for Migraine Prevention: